 This reduces carbon emissions from construction equipment, soil disturbances, and traffic diversions.
 It also lessens the impacts of excavated material disposal since relining generates far less waste.
 Also, relined pipes last 50-100 years, comparable to brand-new pipes.

-This long service life means infrastructure networks can be preserved for decades with incremental rehabilitation instead of repeated replacement.
+This extended service life means infrastructure networks can be preserved for decades with incremental rehabilitation instead of repeated replacement.
 Relining is also more cost-effective than replacement, using about half the budget.
 This frees up funds for other sustainable upgrades.
 Together, these sustainability advantages of relining technologies help extend the useful lifespan of underground infrastructure assets while conserving resources.

 W P C T B P L